 Being in the cloud is easy.
 Creating a sensible, high-performance, cost-effective and secure enterprise multicloud presence, not so much.

 As we've shown, a lot of deliberation, planning and expertise goes into architecting a successful cloud-smart capability.
-These were just a few considerations to take into account, but there are infinitely more to consider.
+These were just a few considerations to consider, but there are infinitely more.
 Whether you're presently in the cloud or planning your migration, make sure you're realizing the true value of the cloud by formulating a solid, holistic and thorough cloud strategy.